ngeor/blog/_posts/2016/2016-05-21-using-sinon-spies.md

 - unit tests
 ---

-In the <a href="/2016/05/the-division-by-zero-bell-dependencies-in-unit-tests/">previous post</a>, we implemented a new feature for our calculator: it makes a bell sound when you divide by zero.
+In the <a href="{% post_url 2016/2016-05-14-the-division-by-zero-bell-dependencies-in-unit-tests %}">previous post</a>, we implemented a new feature for our calculator: it makes a bell sound when you divide by zero.
 The bell is a simple function that the calculator calls and it is provided as a constructor dependency.
 We wrote a unit test for this as well, but the code for that is a bit verbose.
 Let's see how we can use a mocking library like sinon to reduce and standardize the testing code.<!--more-->

 So the testing code was a bit too much: